Q: What does United Way of the Capital Region do?

 A: Yes!
 Your gift helps support our three new community pilot projects in access to health, school readiness and workforce development, as well as basic needs services in urgent situations.

 Q: Why should I give to United Way?

 A: Because just like you, United Way of the Capital Region aspires for a stronger, more vibrant place to call home.
 For this to happen, individuals and families need those essential building blocks that support a quality life – health, education,income and basic needs.
 Our United Way wants to help more people have this foundation.
 To do this, we have transitioned our work to focus on the root causes of issues before they grow into problems.
 Learn more about our work.

 Q: Does my money pay for United Way events?

-A: No. Special events, such as Day of Caring and the Celebration Luncheon, are designed to boost morale and create enthusiasm among volunteers.
+A: No. Special events, such as Day of Caring and the Celebration Event, are designed to boost morale and create enthusiasm among volunteers.
 These events are paid for through ticket costs and corporate sponsorships.

 Q: How much of my contribution goes directly to programs and services?